MislavJaksic/Knowledge-Repository/Thinking/Writing/Witcher/TheLastWish/README.md

 #### V

 Geralt realizes what the Tridam ultimatum means: Renfri and her gang will kill Blavikin villages one by one until Stegobor comes down from his tower.
-Geralt rushes to stop her despite Caldemeyn telling him not to kill anyone.
+Geralt rushes to stop her despite Caldemeyn telling him not to kill anyone: they haven't done anything bad yet.

 #### VI